-Specific priority Problems/issues Strategic objectives Strategies/interventions Performance indicator Annual Target 5yrs issue 2023/2024 Target 2021/2026 Disability Non-participation of Ensure the participation Intensify the involvement % increase in 100% development people with disability of disability of people with disability in participation by people in community and initiatives and with disability government activities programmes Gender Equity Limited participation To ensure that gender Support and promote % increase in 100% of women in equity is promoted gender equity participation of government activities through government community in gender initiatives initiatives and mainstream programmes Youth development Effective Ensure quality of lives Intensify the involvement % increase in 100% participation of youth for youth through of the youth in the participation by youth in in government government initiatives initiatives and in municipal initiatives programmes programmes and mainstream programme
+Specific priority Problems/issues Strategic objectives Strategies/interventions Performance indicator Target Directorate issue 2022/2023 Disability Non-participation of Ensure the participation Intensify the involvement % increase in 100% Mayor's development people with disability of disability of people with disability in participation by people office in community and initiatives and with disability government activities programmes Gender Equity Limited participation To ensure that gender Support and promote % increase in 100% Mayor's of women in equity is promoted gender equity participation of office government activities through government community in gender initiatives initiatives and mainstream programmes Youth development Effective Ensure quality of lives Intensify the involvement % increase in 100% Mayor's participation of youth for youth through of the youth in the participation by youth in office in government government initiatives initiatives and in municipal initiatives programmes programmes and mainstream programme

-Specific Priority Problems / Issue Strategic Objectives Strategic /Interventions Performance Indicator Annual Target 5yrs Target 2023/2024 2021/2026 HIV/AIDS High rate of HIV/AIDS Promote mainstreaming Mainstreaming of % increase in HIV/AIDS 100% programmes of HIV/AIDS issues in the HIV/AIDS issues in all programmes in the programmes of the municipal programmes municipality municipality Sports, Art and No SLA with the To promote a healthy Development of SLA with SLA Signed and 1 culture Department of Sports, lifestyle the Department of Sport, Implemented Art and Culture Art and Culture Education Dilapidated and To ensure the provision Liaise with the % decreasing 100% shortage of of infrastructure Department of Education educational facilities educational to provide educational backlog infrastructure infrastructure Specific priority Problems/issues Strategic objectives Strategies/interventions Performance indicator Annual Target 5yrs Target issue 2023/2024 2021/2026 Health services Shortage of health Ensure accessible and Liaise with the # of health facilities in 100% facilities affordable health Department of Health to the municipality services provide health services
+Specific Priority Problems / Issue Strategic Objectives Strategic /Interventions Performance Indicator Target Directorate 2022/2023 HIV/AIDS High rate of HIV/AIDS Promote mainstreaming Mainstreaming of % increase in HIV/AIDS 100% Mayor's programmes of HIV/AIDS issues in the HIV/AIDS issues in all programmes in the office programmes of the municipal programmes municipality municipality Sports, Art and No SLA with the To promote a healthy Development of SLA with Number of meetings to 100% Community culture Department of Sports, lifestyle the Department of Sport, be held services Art and Culture Art and Culture Education Dilapidated and To ensure the provision Liaise with the % decreasing 100% Community shortage of of infrastructure Department of Education educational facilities services educational to provide educational backlog infrastructure infrastructure Safety and security Shortage of police Ensure the safety of Liaise with the % reduction in crime in 100% Community facilities and communities and Department of Safety and the municipality services personnel visitors Security to provide facilities and implementation of safety programmes

-Social development Access of social Ensure accessibility of Liaise with the # increase of 100% services development services social development Department of Social beneficiaries in social services Development development initiatives Disaster risk Disaster vulnerable To prevent loss of lives Implementation of % reduction of disaster 100% municipality. and infrastructure damages due to disaster plan.
+Specific priority issue Problems/issues Strategic objectives Strategies/interventions Performance indicator Target Directorate 2022/2023 Health services Shortage of health Ensure accessible and Liaise with the # of health facilities in 100% Community facilities affordable health Department of Health to the municipality services services provide health services Social development Access of social Ensure accessibility of Liaise with the # increase of 100% Community services development services social development Department of Social beneficiaries in social services services Development development initiatives

+DISASTER MANAGEMENT

+Specific priority issue Problems/issues Strategic objectives Strategies/interventions Performance indicator Target Directorate 2022/2023 Disaster risk Disaster vulnerable To prevent loss of lives Implementation of disaster % reduction of 100% Community municipality. and infrastructure risk management plan. disaster risks services damages due to disaster